IBM-Cloud/docs/services/IoT/devices/device_mgmt/index.md

 ```

-## Add error code
+## Add Error Codes requests
 {: #diag-add-error-code}

-Devices can choose to notify the {{site.data.keyword.iot_short_notm}} device management server about changes to their error status.
+Devices can choose to notify the {{site.data.keyword.iot_short_notm}} device management server about changes to their error status by using the Add Error Codes request type.

-### Topic
+### Topic for an Add Error Codes request

-A device publishes this request to the following topic:
+A device publishes an Add Error Codes request to the following topic:

 ```
 iotdevice-1/add/diag/errorCodes
 ```

-### Message format
+### Message format for an Add Error Codes request

-The value that is associated with `errorCode` is the current device error code.
-This error code  needs to be added to the {{site.data.keyword.iot_short_notm}}.
+The value that is associated with `errorCode` is the current device error code and must be added to the {{site.data.keyword.iot_short_notm}}.

 Request format: